-Tannin and oily fish is a combination which can often create a metallic taste on the back of your tongue.
-It is rather unpleasant and is best to be avoided.
+Tannin and oily fish is a combination that can often create a metallic taste on the back of your tongue.
+It is rather unpleasant, and it is best to be avoided.
 It is suggested that low tannin reds are fine with meaty fish.

 Fruity flavours in food are a delight to match.
 They work well with most fruity/floral wines, so you can easily enjoy a refreshing fruit salad and a glass of Muscat.

 Spicy food is generally best served alongside a wine made from juicy, ripe fruit.
-Highly spiced foods can works well with Sauvignon Blanc or Chilean Merlot.
-In some instances a spicy wine can complement a spicy dish.
+Highly spiced foods can work well with Sauvignon Blanc or Chilean Merlot.
+In some instances, a spicy wine can complement a spicy dish.
 For example, a spicy dish can be served alongside Gewurtztraminer.
 A spicy wine generally contains different flavours such as black pepper, white pepper, cinnamon, nutmeg, cloves and ginger.